Date of Degree

 viii, 122 pages

 Copyright 2009 Julia Howe Robinson

 Robinson, Julia Howe.
-"Interparental conflict and child adjustment: the role of child optimism." dissertation, University of Iowa, 2009.
+"Interparental conflict and child adjustment: the role of child optimism."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.